ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 The Reduce function is optional, and is written and executed just like the Map function, but this time on the results of the Map function.
 This is actually a second indexing pass, which allows us to perform aggregation operations quite cheaply, directly from the index.

-### Note:     To better understand the operations of the Map/Reduce functions, it is recommended that you read the Map/Reduce chapter in the Theory section.
+{INFO To better understand the operations of the Map/Reduce functions, it is recommended that you read the Map/Reduce chapter in the Theory section. /}

 The third function, `TransformResults`, is of a feature called Live Projections, which is discussed later in this chapter.